Grab-n-Go Snacks for Toddlers

 - Homemade zucchini muffins (or any homemade muffin of choice made with diced fruit, grated vegetables, even pumpkin puree!)

-- Mixture of raisins or dried cranberries and oatmeal squares (or O’s) cereal
+- A mixture of raisins or dried cranberries and oatmeal squares (or O’s) cereal

 - Whole grain crackers topped with your child’s favorite cheese*